ANALYSIS-Coronavirus concerns spur odd market moves

 NEW YORK, Feb 24 (Reuters) - Some asset prices are moving together in unusual ways, an indication that investors may be preparing their portfolios for a coronavirus-led global slowdown.

-U.S. stocks, gold, Treasuries and the dollar have all surged in 2020, a climb that has taken place alongside persistent concerns over the outbreak's economic fallout.
+U.S. stocks, gold, Treasuries and the dollar have all risen in 2020 alongside persistent concerns over the outbreak's economic fallout.

 Such synchronous moves are not typical, as investors usually have different reasons for buying each asset class.
 A bullish bet on stocks, for example, is often a wager on stronger economic growth, while gold and bonds tend to find favor in more pessimistic times.

 That conventional wisdom has not applied this year.
-The S&P 500 is up 3.3% in 2020 and stands just off a record high despite Friday's drop, gold is up 8.3% and near its highest level in seven years while the U.S. Dollar Index is up 3% and hovering near a three-year high.
+As of Friday's close, the S&P 500 .SPX was up 3.3% in 2020 and stood close to a record high, gold was up 8.3% and near its highest level in seven years while the U.S. Dollar Index was up 3% and hovering near a three-year high.
 Stocks, gold and the dollar have all notched yearly gains of 3% or more only twice in the past decade.

+Stocks tumbled early Monday after a surge in coronavirus cases outside China stoked fears of a bigger impact to global economic growth, wiping out most of the S&P's gains for the year.
+Gold and Treasuries extended their rallies while the dollar was little changed.

-Meanwhile, the 10-day rolling correlation between the dollar and gold stands at 0.6 -- higher than it has been more than 99% of the time over the last decade.
+The 10-day rolling correlation between the dollar and gold stood at 0.6 on Friday, higher than more than 99% of the time over the last decade.
 Typically, a stronger dollar tends to pressure gold, which is denominated in the U.S. currency and becomes more expensive for foreign buyers when the buck rises.

 Correlation is measured on a scale from minus one, which represents asset prices going in opposite directions, to plus one, indicating prices moving in perfect tandem.